 Personal belongings and contents insurance

 While the Centre takes all reasonable precautions to ensure the safety and security of students on campus we cannot accept responsibility for loss or damage to students’ personal property.
 All students are, therefore, strongly advised to take out a contents insurance policy.

-Once you have arrived in Ireland, a minimum of one term’s notice (in writing) is required to withdraw from the Centre, whether or not you continue to attend lessons.
+Once you have commenced face-to-face/blended delivery teaching (after after expiry of the Trial Period mentioned above, if applicable), a minimum of one term’s notice (in writing) is required to withdraw from your Programme, whether or not you continue to attend lessons.
 Please refer to our Post-Arrival Refund Policy at the following link:

 Post-arrival Refund Policy

 Notice of withdrawal must be given in writing or by email to the Centre Head and is effective from the date it is received.
 You may also use the following link: